steeles/WC_sequence/README.md

 this only happens because we assume they are getting less inputs from B.
 Which means we're looking at neurons with a best frequency at A.

+We will get ITI sensitivity by applying a gate on the inputs based on ITI, ie \cite{Wehr2005} figure 1a

 branch 'modularizing':
 Author: Sara Steele <sara.steele14@gmail.com>
 Date:   Thu Mar 19 12:54:00 2015 -0400